ayoe/hidesensitive/README.md

 Code written by me

 Thomas Finch's Priority Hub helped me when I had no idea where to start - thanks.

+Thanks to Ryan Petrich's AppList and PushPrivacy (which taught me how to use AppList)